 Does Flushing THC Really Work?

-When it comes to detoxing from marijuana, myths about what works aren’t necessarily the best ways to get THC out of the system.
-You probably won’t see the results you’re looking for from a cranberry juice detox.
-Although drinking enough cranberry juice could help dilute your urine enough to pass that type of test, it won’t be any help if you need to pass a hair or saliva test.
+A lot of myths circulate about the best way to get THC out of your system.
+You probably won’t see the results you’re looking for from a cranberry juice detox, for example.
+Although drinking a good amount of cranberry juice could help dilute your urine enough to pass that type of test, it won’t be any help if you need to pass a hair or saliva test.
 Over-the-counter detox teas, weed detox kits and products advertising a same-day detox don’t guarantee a clean drug test.
-These products aren’t regulated and won’t necessarily do what they say, especially if you need to pass a test quickly.
+These products aren’t regulated and are unlikely to do what they promise, especially if you need to pass a test quickly.

 On the other hand, consider these tried-and-true techniques for flushing THC from the body: